TriplyDB/Documentation/docs/triply-client-js/index.md

 	const account = await client.getAccount("account-name");
 	const query = await account.getQuery("name-of-some-query")
 	```
-	Also, if the query is not public, you should set your API token rather than the URL.
+	If the query is not public, you should set your API token rather than the URL.
 	```typescript

 	const client = Client.get({token: process.env['TRIPLY_API_TOKEN']})